Last Updated on March 13, 2021 by Julia Wilson

 Ensure the container either has a heavy object placed on top or is securely strapped to keep scavengers out.
-Nobody wants to find their pet’s remains dug up, in addition, a cat who has been euthanised has high levels of the euthanasia drug phenobarbital, which will poison pets or wildlife who scavenge the body.
+Nobody wants to find their pet’s remains dug up, also, a cat who has been euthanised has high levels of the euthanasia drug phenobarbital, which will poison pets or wildlife who scavenge the body.

 - Dig the hole to a depth of at least 3 feet

-- Wrap your cat in the sheet, blanket or towel and place in the cardboard box and tie the box with rope or strong string
+- Wrap your cat in the sheet, blanket or towel and place it in the cardboard box and tie the box with rope or strong string

 - Place soil over the box and firm down well

 - Put a large stone or paver over the area